jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

 caption The steps to obtain reports from basic signals
 ```

+Starting with what reports are best to understand the performance of a system, we can then pull the thread and see what metrics and measurements a monitoring system needs to put in place and what signal should be monitored.
+Measurements and signals are easier to understand with an example of an API endpoint performance, including an example of how they can be implemented.
+From this exercise we'll be able to extract the overall structure of the measurements and metrics process so that we can apply it to other situations and domains.

 ## Recap of the System Model and Relevant Measurements

 To explore how Reports are obtained from basic signals in the four layers describe above, it is useful to recall the simplified system model in the [introduction article](https://jmpicnic.github.io/obsidian-docs/Projects/other-articles/performance-measurement/introduction/#system-model-and-performance-indicators).
 The summary of the model as a *Job Flow* diagram: